aloretocornidez/workshops/git-workshop/readme.md

 # the -m flag is used to enter the commit message on the command line instead of using a text editor
 git commit -m 'i made changes'

-# upload commits on your local computer to your github repository
+# upload commits from your local computer to your github repository
 git push
 ```